kmussar/covid19_datathon/data/README.md

     * healthcare system factors

 * **Detailed demographic data at the county level from Johns Hopkins Univerisity.**

   Downloaded from: https://github.com/JieYingWu/COVID-19_US_County-level_Summaries/tree/master/data Dataset includes 347 features - demographic, socioeconomic, health  care, education and transit data for each county in the 50 states and Washington DC.
 Note that this also includes analogous data for states, as available.

+* **COVID Race Tracker**

+  Data was collected by The Atlantic and downloaded on May 11, 2020.
+To find out more information about this dataset, visit: https://covidtracking.com/data.

-* county_detailed_demographics_and_deaths.csv
+* **county_detailed_demographics_and_deaths.csv**

   For code on genrating this CSV, see [notebook: 'KM_merge_datasets_county_level_demographics_and_covid_deaths.ipynb'](https://github.com/kmussar/covid19_datathon/blob/master/eda/KM_merge_datasets_county_level_demographics_and_covid_deaths.ipynb)
     This CSV is the product of merging the following datasets on FIPS code.